hashicorp/terraform/website/source/docs/providers/gitlab/r/project.html.markdown

 page_title: "GitLab: gitlab_project"
 sidebar_current: "docs-gitlab-resource-project-x"
 description: |-
-  Creates and manages projects within Gitlab
+  Creates and manages projects within GitLab groups or within your user
 ---

 # gitlab\_project

-This resource allows you to create and manage projects within your GitLab organization.
+This resource allows you to create and manage projects within your GitLab group or within your user.

 ## Example Usage